Interested in Becoming One of TILT's New Preserve Stewardship Volunteers?

 We are seeking passionate volunteers in Jefferson and St. Lawrence counties – permanent and summer residents, students, families, landowners, as well as service and social groups – to assist in the stewardship and care of our Signature Preserves: Zenda Farm Preserve’s MacFarlane Trail, Grindstone Island Preserve’s Nature Trail and Crooked Creek Preserve’s Macsherry Trail.

-There will be four volunteer training sessions for interested volunteers (Volunteers are welcome to attend trainings at multiple preserves):
+Upcoming training sessions for interested volunteers (Volunteers are welcome to attend trainings at multiple preserves):

 If you are interested in joining this program, please contact Sheila Swift, Preserve Stewardship Program Coordinator, at 315-686-5345 or firstname.lastname@example.org.